uio-bmi/compairr/README.md

 adaptive immune receptor repertoires and compute their overlap.
 It can also identify which sequences are present in which repertoires.
 Furthermore, CompAIRR can cluster the sequences in a repertoire set.
-Sequence comparisons can be exact or inexact, allowing 0-2 substitutions and an indel, if desired.
+Sequence comparisons can be exact or approximate, allowing 0-2 substitutions and an indel, if desired.
 CompAIRR has been shown to be very fast and to have a small memory footprint compared to similar tools.